 The website of UK broadsheet the Daily Telegraph is returning to normal after a sustained denial of service attack left the site intermittently unavailable over the last two days.

-OSBC Open source is increasingly driving enterprise development projects and installations, but big customers still rely on start-up software providers for support.
+OSBCOSBC Open source is increasingly driving enterprise development projects and installations, but big customers still rely on start-up software providers for support.
 A panel of customers at the Open Source Business Conference (OSBC) in San Francisco today agreed unanimously that open source enable them to kick-start projects they could otherwise not afford.